mingruixia/MDD_ConnectomeGradient/README.md

 4. The cognitive terms were visualized on a word-cloud plot with the font size scaled according to their correlation with corresponding meta-analytic maps generated by Neurosynth.

 ## Gene expression association
 In this analysis, we used the revised script from Whitaker et al. PNAS 2016, (https://github.com/KirstieJane/NSPN_WhitakerVertes_PNAS2016).
-The main script is named pls_gradient_geneEx.m and see the code in this file for more details.
+The main script is named gene_PLS.m and see the code in this file for more details.
 1. The Gene expression data from the Allen Institute for Brain Science was first preprocessed by using AHBAprocessing (https://github.com/BMHLab/AHBAprocessing), obtaining the gene expression profile for the Glasser-360 atlas (100DS360scaledRobustSigmoidNSGRNAseqQC1LRcortex_ROI_NOdistCorrEuclidean.mat, 4mm_Glasser360.nii).
-2. Perform PLS analysis to examine the association between the between-group Z-maps (Z-maps.zip) of the connectome gradients and gene expression profiles.
+2. Perform PLS analysis to examine the association between the between-group Z-map (Z-maps.zip) of the connectome gradients and gene expression profiles.
+3. Significance of the PLS component was determined by permutation test in which the spatial autocorrelations were corrected by generative modeling (gen_surrogate_map_for g1z.py)
-3. The weights of PLS components were determined by the bootstrap method (PLS_bootstrap_Jin.m) and their significance was determined by permutation test (PLS_calculate_stats_Jin).
+4. The weights of PLS components were determined by the bootstrap method .
-4. Both the descending order and ascending order of PLS weighted genes were submitted to GOrilla (http://cbl-gorilla.cs.technion.ac.il/) for enrichment analysis.
+5. Both the descending order and ascending order of PLS weighted genes were submitted to GOrilla (http://cbl-gorilla.cs.technion.ac.il/) for enrichment analysis.
 See the GOrilla website for instructions.

-## SVR-based symptom prediction
-We used support vector regression (SVR) and 10-fold cross-validation (where the predictive model was repeatedly trained on 9 folds of the data and tested on the 10th fold) to examine whether the connectome gradient features were able to predict depressive symptoms (Hamilton Depression Rating Scale, HDRS) in the patients.
-This was done by calling scripts from Cui et al. Neuroimage 2018 (https://github.com/ZaixuCui/Pattern_Regression_Matlab) and libsvm 3.24 (https://www.csie.ntu.edu.tw/~cjlin/libsvm/).
-The displacement in the gradient space of the clusters with MDD-related alterations as features, see Script.m for details.
-The demo data included the extracted features (SVR_Subjects_Data.mat), the HDRS (SVR_Subjects_Scores.mat), and the covariates (SVR_Covariates.mat).

-## Reproducibility
+## Validation
-We estimated the reproducibility of the identified MDD-related gradient alterations by considering several potential confounding factors.
-First, we used a leave-one-site-out cross-validation strategy by repeating the between-group comparisons on the data, excluding one site at a time.
-Second, some of the participants were younger than the age of 18, which may explain the between-group differences in brain development.
-Thus, we repeated the data analysis for adult participants only.
-Finally, we repeated the between-group comparisons with the mean framewise displacement as an additional covariate.
+We validated our results by considering several potential confounding factors.
+First, we used a leave-one-site-out cross-validation strategy to examine whether our findings were influenced by specific sites.
+This was implemented by repeating the between-group comparisons on the data, excluding one site at a time.
+Second, some of the participants were younger than 18 years, which might explain the between-group differences in brain development.
+Thus, we repeated the statistical analysis for only adult participants (1,002 patients with MDD and 1,034 HCs).
+Third, to further control for the effect of head motion on R-fMRI connectivity measures, we repeated the between-group comparisons with the mean framewise displacement as an additional covariate.
+Finally, the use of a joint embedding framework may increase the alignment of individual connectome gradient maps compared to the Procrustes rotation.
+Thus, we reperformed the alignment using joint embedding and then repeated the statistical analysis.
-These analyses were done mainly through re-arranging data or adding additional covariates to the statistical analysis.
-Thus, no further code is required.